SiliconLabs/wisun_applications/wisun_stability/README.md

 ## Summary ##

-This project aims to implement a Wi-SUN network monitoring system using a Linux Border Router and a Wi-SUN device stability and monitoring application flashed on [Wi-SUN capable Silicon Labs development kits](https://www.silabs.com/wireless/wi-sun?tab=hardware).
+This project aims to implement a Wi-SUN network monitoring system using a Linux Border Router and a Wi-SUN device stability monitoring application flashed on [Wi-SUN capable Silicon Labs development kits](https://www.silabs.com/wireless/wi-sun?tab=hardware).

 The block diagram of this application is shown in the image below: